Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Stochastic advection-diffusion-decay model with constant coefficients

 Firstly, we note that $U$ does not impact the variance spectrum and the spectral time scales of $\xi$ (see Eqs.(\ref{bm}) and (\ref{tau_spe})), its role is just to rotate the solution with the constant angular velocity $U/R$.

 Secondly, Eq.(\ref{bm}) implies that the {\em shape} of the spatial spectrum is

-where $m_0=R \sqrt{{\rho}/{\nu}}$ is the characteristic non-dimensional wavenumber, which defines the {\em width} of the spectrum and thus the spatial length scale.
+where $m_0=R \sqrt{{\rho}/{\nu}}$ is the characteristic non-dimensional wavenumber, which defines the {\em width} of the spectrum and thus the field's length scale.
 Therefore, the latter can be defined\footnote{ One can show that for a dense enough spatial grid, thus defined length scale $L$ almost coincides with the macroscale $\Lambda_\xi$ defined below in Eq.(\ref{Lambda}). } as the inverse dimensional wavenumber $m_0/R$:

-Thus, the ratio ${\nu}/{\rho}$ controls the spatial length scale $L$.
+Thus, the ratio ${\nu}/{\rho}$ controls the length scale $L$.
 In addition, ${\nu}/{\rho}$ impacts the temporal correlations.
 Indeed, a higher $L$ implies a redistribution of the variance towards larger spatial scales (\ie lower wavenumbers $m$).
-But as we noted, in the model Eq.(\ref{mdl}), larger spatial scales correspond to larger temporal scales $\tau_m$.
-As a result, a higher ${\nu}/{\rho}$ leads to a larger time scale as well as the spatial length scale $L$.
+But as we noted, in the model Eq.(\ref{mdl}), larger spatial scales correspond to larger time scales $\tau_m$.
+As a result, a higher ${\nu}/{\rho}$ leads to a larger time scale as well as the length scale $L$.

 Thirdly, using Eq.(\ref{L}), we can rewrite Eq.(\ref{tau_spe}) as